The 7 Best Restaurants To Check Out in Santa Cruz

-From surfing, to meandering around art galleries, to hitting the amusement parks, to shopping at star-studded locations, there are endless ways to fill your time in Los Angeles.
+From surfing to meandering around art galleries, to hitting the amusement parks, to shopping at star-studded locations, there are endless places to visit in LA.
 As one of California’s original 27 counties, La La Land has had plenty of time to adapt to its ever-changing landscape and perfect some of the most enviable destinations in the country.
 Whether you are looking for fun activities to fit between your L.A. concerts, trying to pack in an eventful summer, or considering making the “City of Angels” your permanent location, there is enough going on to satisfy it all.

 To help you plan your vacation, we have compiled the ultimate Los Angeles travel guide that will keep you moving and allow you to make the most of your trip—which starts as soon as you get off the plane.

 Then, if you’re still looking for LA places to visit, drive north toward Malibu to check out some of the most pristine beaches around.
-Book a stay at the Surfrider, one of the most quintessential hotels in Los Angeles, and walk out onto the sands of the classic Surfrider Beach to get a better feel for the surfing lifestyle.
+Book a stay at the Surfrider, one of the quintessential hotels in Los Angeles, and walk out onto the sands of the classic Surfrider Beach to get a better feel for the surfing lifestyle.
 Enjoy a night at the beach with your friends at one of the coolest beaches for bonfires, Dockweiler State Beach.
 Round out your trip with a visit to Paradise Cove for some relaxation and to Point Dume for killer rock climbing.

-Offering everything from stand-up paddleboard yoga adventures, to scenic bike rides, to incredible hikes, to trips to the skate park, Los Angeles was made for getting active.
+Offering everything from stand-up paddleboard yoga adventures, to some of the top California bike rides and breathtaking sunrise hikes, Los Angeles was made for getting active.
 Runs at Runyon Canyon, hikes up to the Hollywood Sign, and strolls along the rows of the Rose Bowl Flea Market will have you clocking an impressive number of steps without even trying.
 But, if you’re looking for absolutely unforgettable places in L.A. to visit, you should aim at trekking the must-try waterfall hikes in the region.

 All of that hard work has earned you some much-needed relaxation time, and luckily, Los Angeles County has you covered.
 For a quick treat, get pampered at a local nail salon or eyelash bar, and leave feeling proper and put-together.
-If a more holistic rejuvenation is in order, check out some of Los Angeles’ best health retreats and watch the transformation occur.
+If a more holistic rejuvenation is in order, check out some of Los Angeles’ best wellness retreats and watch the transformation occur.
 You’ll also be happy to know that some of the best spa resorts in California are located right here, so go ahead and exchange your stress with an out-of-this-world massage.

-Though Los Angeles is home to many noteworthy movie theaters, there is nothing quite like watching a film under the stars.
-Whether you’re in the mood for a movie on a rooftop, a film and food trucks, or cinema in the cemetery, the vast city has it all.
+Though Los Angeles is home to many noteworthy movie theaters, there is nothing quite like catching an outdoor movie.
+Whether you’re in the mood for a movie on a rooftop, a film and food truck, or a cinema in the cemetery, the vast city has it all.
 Since L.A. boasts beautiful weather nearly year-round, some outdoor movie locations are open through October—providing ample time to be entertained under the stars.

 From Parks and Recreation to Back to the Future, and La La Land to Licorice Pizza a plethora of television shows, films, and commercials have been filmed in Hollywood’s backyard.
 Since the region is so photogenic, it is easy to see why filmmakers take to the streets.
-(And with this film location guide, you can view famous filming spots for yourself.)
+(And with this Southern California film location guide, you can view famous filming spots for yourself.)
 Venture across Bedrock City, stroll along the perimeter of Pawnee City Hall, walk into the church from Kill Bill, and see where Forrest Gump finally stopped running.
 Then drive towards one of the best places to visit in LA, the Griffith Observatory, a La La Land filming location that is so memorable, and continue toward the San Fernando Valley to relieve scenes from Licorice Pizza — all within a day’s drive.

-Downtown Los Angeles is full of galleries, museums, and works of art just waiting to be seen.
+Downtown Los Angeles is full of art galleries and museums just waiting to be seen.
 From The Getty Center to the Los Angeles County Museum of Art (LACMA), to the La Brea Tar Pits, a week could easily be spent learning about the local culture at these incredible establishments.
 The city’s unique architecture and street performers are similarly worthy of attention, so make sure to fit these attractions into your schedule, too.

-With access to such iconic destinations as Beverly Hills, The Grove, and Melrose Avenue being some of the top places to visit in LA, visitors must include a shopping trip in their itinerary.
-Whether you are looking for fashionable swimwear or a new surfboard before hitting the waves, you don’t have to look too far.
-Meanwhile, if you’re looking for natural beauty products for a night out, or a dress for your best friend’s upcoming wedding, you can find it in Los Angeles.
+With Beverly Hills, The Grove, and Melrose Avenue being some of the top places to visit in LA, visitors must include a shopping trip in their itinerary.
+Whether you are looking for a swimwear store or a surf shop before hitting the waves, you don’t have to look too far.
+Meanwhile, if you’re looking for natural beauty products for a night out or a dress for your best friend’s upcoming wedding, you can find it all in Los Angeles.

 Los Angeles boasts pleasant weather nearly year-round, so while there is hardly ever a bad time to go, spring and fall are ideal times to visit.
 While summer is the most sought-after season to relax on the beaches or head to the art galleries, everyone and their moms (literally, since schools are out during the summer months) have the same idea.
 To avoid the masses, visit March through May or September through November.

-While there is no wrong amount of time to spend in Los Angeles, planning just a single day trip may leave you wishing for more.
+While there is no wrong amount of time to spend in Los Angeles, planning for a single day in L.A. may leave you wishing for more.
 If amusement parks such as Disneyland and Universal Studios happen to be on your list, you should spend a minimum of three days exploring these incredible attractions.
-For each additional place to visit in LA, you add to your list and allocate another day during your L.A. visit so you don’t feel too rushed and are able to fully enjoy the area.
+For each additional place to visit in LA, you add to your list and allocate another day during your visit so you don’t feel too rushed and are able to fully enjoy the area.

-After enjoying a week or two next to the open ocean, you may begin to ask yourself: How much does it cost to live in L.A.?
+After enjoying a week or two next to the open ocean, you may begin to ask yourself: How much does it cost to live in LA?
 And if you’re currently residing in the Bay Area—or any other big, expensive city—the answer might not be as scary as you imagine.
-But for now, pack your carry-on, and prepare for a relaxing vacay in Southern California.
+But for now, pack your carry-on, and prepare for a relaxing vacation in Southern California.